hassio-addons/repository/README.md

 You have several options to get them answered:

-- The Home Assistant [Community Forums][forums], we have a [dedicated topic][forums] on that forum regarding this repository.
+- The Home Assistant [Community Forum][forum], we have a [dedicated topic][forum] on that forum regarding this repository.
 - The Home Assistant [Discord Chat Server][discord] for general Home Assistant discussions and questions.
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]